Busy. Please wait.

 🗑

 An electrical device used in AC circuits consisting of two coils of wire wound on a single ferromagnetic core, usually shaped like a hollow square.
-It can either raise or lower the voltage in an AC circuit. transformer
+It can either raise or lower the voltage in an AC circuit. show

 🗑